How War could be Prevented Globally for Just $2 Billion – and with the Help of More Women

-Of the 25 ways to build peace considered in the book, Scilla considers just three to be the most urgent methods of preventing conflict:
+Of the 25 ways to build peace considered in the book, she considers three of them to be the most urgent methods of preventing conflict:

-Firstly, the armaments industries need to be treated like the fossil fuels sector, which would give investment funds good reasons to divest them from their portfolios.
+Firstly, armaments industries must be treated like the fossil fuels sector, which would give investment funds good reasons to divest them from their portfolios.

-Secondly, more budget and focus needs to go into conflict prevention rather than post-conflict resolution, especially to ensure that all NATO countries have a conflict prevention budget in addition to their defence budgets.
+Secondly, more budget and focus must go into conflict prevention rather than post-conflict resolution, especially to ensure that all NATO countries have a conflict prevention budget in addition to their defence budgets.

 The Power of Women